ricsanfre/pi-cluster/docs/_docs/monitoring.md

 ## About Prometheus Operator

-Prometheus operator is deployed and it manages Prometheus and AlertManager deployments and configuration through the use of Kubernetes CRD (Custom Resource Definitions):
+Prometheus operator manages Prometheus and AlertManager deployments and their configuration through the use of Kubernetes CRD (Custom Resource Definitions):

 - `Prometheus` and `AlertManager` CRDs: declaratively defines a desired Prometheus/AlertManager setup to run in a Kubernetes cluster.
 It provides options to configure the number of replicas and persistent storage.
-For each object of these types a set of StatefulSet is deployed.
 - `ServiceMonitor`/`PodMonitor`/`Probe` CRDs: manages Prometheus service discovery configuration, defining how a dynamic set of services/pods/static-targets should be monitored.
-- `PrometheusRules` CRD: defines alerting and Prometheus' generated metrics rules (prometheus rules)
+- `PrometheusRules` CRD: defines Prometheus' alerting and recording rules.
+Alerting rules, to define alert conditions to be notified (via AlertManager), and recording rules, allowing Prometheus to precompute frequently needed or computationally expensive expressions and save their result as a new set of time series.
 - `AlertManagerConfig` CRD defines Alertmanager configuration, allowing routing of alerts to custom receivers, and setting inhibition rules.

 {{site.data.alerts.note}}